Essential Christian teachings

 John did not baptize with water and expect immediate repentance, it would be a process.
 Through the essential Christian teachings, the knowledge that our Salvation will be revealed at the last day is established and certain.
 A true follower of the Messiah has a real faith because of the indwelling of His Holy Spirit and is thus transformed (Rom 8:9-11, 12:2).

-One of the essential Christian teachings is on enduring until the end, and this involves much tribulation.
+One of the essential Christian teachings is that we must endure until the end, and this involves much tribulation.

 Acts 14:22 Confirming the souls of the disciples, and exhorting them to continue in the faith, and that we must through much tribulation enter into the kingdom of God.